2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/releases/history/v17/_changes17.03.md

 1. ✅ New `Custom.Data.CustomItem` base class with GPS data, `As<Type>` and `AsList<Type>` API
 1. ✅ improve `App_Data/app.json` schema to include `editions` for Copilot
 1. ✅ Add template app `Basic` and `Empty`
+1. ✅ Intellisense: Find way to link to the official docs from inside the help